zauberzeug/nicegui-template/CONTRIBUTING.md

 source .venv/bin/activate
 ```

-Then install the requirements with `pip install -r requirements.txt` and you're good to go!
+Then install the requirements with `pip install -r requirements-locked.txt` and you're good to go!

 ## Coding Style Guide